lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-31-Ackermann-not-PR-I.md

 I'd like to mention a couple of fine points.

-1. We aren't using Ackermann induction any more, but mostly good old mathematical induction.
+1. The proofs aren't using Ackermann induction any more, but mostly good old mathematical induction.
 How do you know which to choose?
 Mostly it's trial and error.
 It's often possible to get a proof using the "wrong" induction rule, but with a lot of needless pain.

-2. Sometimes we write integer constants as ordinary numbers and sometimes as strings of successors (`Suc`). the successor form is necessary for rewriting by the Ackermann recursion equations.
+2. Sometimes we write integer constants as decimal integers and sometimes as strings of successors (`Suc`).
+The successor form is necessary for rewriting by recursion equations.
 You can't count on Isabelle magically converting from one form to the other is needed.
+Simplifying by `eval_nat_numeral` translates decimal integers into unary (`Suc`) form, and 1 is always simplified to `Suc 0`.

 ### Monotonicity in the first argument

-The following three lemmas are all related to Szasz' A7.
+The following three lemmas are all related to property A7.
-And I confess to a touch of blindness: monotonicity in Ackermann's first argument should follow easily from `ack_less_ack_Suc1`, but it isn't easy enough for sledgehammer, so we prove it another way.
+And I confess to a touch of blindness: monotonicity in Ackermann's first argument should follow easily from `ack_less_ack_Suc1`, but it isn't easy enough for sledgehammer, but we can prove it another way.

 <pre class="source">
 <span class="keyword1 command">lemma</span> ack_less_mono1_aux<span class="main">:</span> <span class="quoted"><span class="quoted"><span>"</span>ack</span> <span class="free">i</span> <span class="free">k</span> <span class="main">&lt;</span> ack</span> <span class="main">(</span>Suc <span class="main">(</span><span class="free">i</span><span class="main">+</span><span class="free">j</span><span class="main">)</span><span class="main">)</span> <span class="free">k</span><span>"</span><span>